lvgl/lv_binding_micropython/README.md

 ### Display and Input Drivers

 LittlevGL can be configured to use different displays and different input devices.
 More information is available on [LittlevGL documentation](https://docs.littlevgl.com/#Porting).
-Registering a driver is essentially calling a registeration function (for example `disp_drv_register`) and passing a function pointer as a parameters.
+Registering a driver is essentially calling a registeration function (for example `disp_drv_register`) and passing a function pointer as a parameter (actually a struct that contains function pointers).
 The function pointer is used to access the actual display / input device.
 When using LittlevGL with Micropython, it makes more sense to **implement the display and input driver in C**.
-However, **the device registaration is perfomed in the Micropython script**.
+However, **the device registration is perfomed in the Micropython script** to make is easy for the user to select and replace drivers without building the project and changing C files.

 Example: